ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #9e5231'>Error:** you can't use the same key with 2 sibling components.

+## React & Optimization Techniques

+### React builds a component tree / How react works behind the scenes

+#### every component function must return something that can be rendered, typically JSX code, sometimes also a portal

+JSX code is, in the end, translated to JavaScript code and translated to actual elements that can be rendered on the screen.

+#### React builds a component tree

 ## ESLINT

 **<span style='color: #a3842c'>Link:** [https://eslint.org/docs/latest/use/getting-started](https://eslint.org/docs/latest/use/getting-started)

 <!---
 [comment]: it works with text, you can rename it how you want